bcarun/madrascoder/tutorials/001-pragmatic-cucumber/01-getting-started.md

 chapter: 1
 title: Getting Started with Cucumber, Java and Spring Boot
 description: >
   In this chapter, let us setup Spring Boot + Cucumber project and run a simple feature file.
 Just follow along the chapter and try doing all the steps.
 This will give some familiarity to Cucumber and Behavior Driven Development (BDD).
 We will learn the concepts as we go.
-This is one chapter where our example will be a non real life use case.
-Examples in all other chapters will have more pragmatic and close to real life use cases.

 category: tutorial
 image: assets/media/tutorials/001-pragmatic-cucumber/chapter1/braden-collum-9HI8UJMSdZA-unsplash.jpg